Nice: Architecture

-The Promenade des Anglais ("Promenade of the English") is a promenade along the Baie des Anges ("Bay of the Angels"), which is a bay of the Mediterranean in Nice.
+The Promenade des Anglais ("Walkway of the English") is a promenade along the Baie des Anges ("Bay of the Angels"), which is a bay of the Mediterranean in Nice.
 Before Nice was urbanised, the coastline at Nice was just bordered by a deserted stretch of shingle beach (covered with large pebbles).
 The first houses were located on higher ground well away from the sea, as wealthy tourists visiting Nice in the 18th century did not come for the beach, but for the gentle winter weather.
 The areas close to the water were home to Nice's dockworkers and fishermen.

 In the second half of the 18th century, many wealthy English people took to spending the winter in Nice, enjoying the panorama along the coast.
 This early aristocratic English colony conceived the building of a promenade with the leadership and financial support of Rev. Lewis Way.
 With the initial promenade completed, the city of Nice, intrigued by the prospect, greatly increased the scope of the work.
 The Promenade was first called the Camin dei Anglès (the English Way) by the Niçois in their native dialect Nissart.
 In 1823, the promenade was named La Promenade des Anglais by the French, a name that would stick after the annexation of Nice by France in 1860.

 The Hotel Negresco on the Promenade des Anglais was named after Henri Negresco who had the palatial hotel constructed in 1912.
 In keeping with the conventions of the time, when the Negresco first opened in 1913 its front opened on the side opposite the Mediterranean.

-Another place worth mentioning is the small street parallel to the Promenade des Anglais, leading from Nice's downtown, beginning at Place Masséna and running parallel to the promenade in the direction of the airport for a short distance of about 4 blocks.
-This section of the city is referred to as the "Zone Pietonne", or "Pedestrian Zone".
-Cars are not allowed (with exception to delivery trucks), making this avenue a popular walkway.
+Beginning at Place Masséna, heading east and parallel to the Promenade des Anglais, there is a "Zone Piétonne", or "Pedestrian Zone".
+Cars are not allowed (with the exception of delivery trucks), making this avenue a popular walkway.

 Old Nice is also home to the Opéra de Nice.
 It was constructed at the end of the 19th century under the design of François Aune, to replace King Charles Félix's Maccarani Theater.
 Today, it is open to the public and provides a regular program of performances.